wgmo/graphtik/docs/source/plotting.rst

 Plotting
 --------

-For :ref:`debugging` it is necessary to visualize the graph-operation.
+For :ref:`debugging` it is necessary to visualize the graph-operation (e.g. to see :ref:`why nodes where pruned <pruned-explanations>`).
 You may plot any :term:`plottable` and annotate on top the *execution plan* and solution of the last computation, calling methods with arguments like this::